InsertKoinIO/koin/README.md

 ## Getting Started

 First of all, you need to write a module.
 A module **gathers your components definitions** and allows it to be loaded by Koin and injected in your application.
 Keep in mind, that **injection by constructor** is the default strategy targeted by Koin.
-In Android components (Activity, Fragment ...) you can use **by inject()** to inject your dependencies.
+In Android components (Activity, Fragment ...) you can use `by inject()` to inject your dependencies.

-### Writing a module
+### Declare your dependencies

 First of all, write a module class (extends [AndroidModule](https://github.com/Ekito/koin/wiki#module-class)), overrides the `context()` function by using the `declareContext` function, to declare a context like below: